DTU-PAS/ConRebSeg/README.md

    This will open a browser window and present you with the dataset explorer.
 Happy exploring!

 ## Further information
-Further information about this dataset, its structure and characteristics can be found in the accompanying article on arXiv: [[2407.09372] Segmentation Dataset for Reinforced Concrete Construction](https://arxiv.org/abs/2407.09372).
+Further information about this dataset, its structure and characteristics can be found in the accompanying journal article [Segmentation dataset for reinforced concrete construction - ScienceDirect](https://doi.org/10.1016/j.autcon.2025.105990)

 ## Contributors
 Thanks to [Rasmus E. Andersen](https://scholar.google.com/citations?user=CxGlLlAAAAAJ&hl=en), Javier Casas Lorenzo and Carlos Gascon Bononad for helping me in the collection process!
 Thanks to Christiansen \& Essenbæk A/S for organizing access to the construction sites.